nashville-software-school/react-hooks/chapters/useEffect/example/README.md

 This exercise will help you understand how to use the `useEffect` hook in React for handling side effects like data fetching.
 You'll create a component that fetches and displays dog images, both on initial load and when a user interaction triggers a state change.

-We'll, implement a `useEffect` that runs once when the component mounts, and one when specific state changes to see the difference between effects with and without dependencies
+We'll implement a `useEffect` that runs once when the component mounts, and one when specific state changes to see the difference between effects with and without dependencies

 ## Starting Point